HLTCHKUST/CI-AVSR/README.md

 # CI-AVSR
-Code repository for the Cantonese In-car Audio-Visual Speech Recognition (CI-AVSR) dataset.
+Repository for the Cantonese In-car Audio-Visual Speech Recognition (CI-AVSR) dataset.

+The dataset and code will be released soon.
+Stay tuned!